The Early Career Workshop of GR-Amaldi 2025: Workshop programme

 \section{Workshop programme}

 The Workshop spanned three days.
 The first two days featured the core programme: a mix of talks and panel discussions.
 As with the previous \ac{GWECS} workshop~\cite{Bayle:2021ylp}, the schedule was split roughly evenly between technical topics and transferable skills.
 These sessions were deliberately interleaved, so participants could still engage with a balanced programme even if they only attended part of it.
 The third day was dedicated to networking and social activities, aimed at consolidating the connections built during the earlier sessions.
-The complete timetable is given in Table~\ref{tab:timetable}. \footnote{On Sunday 13 July (the day between the Workshop and the main \ac{GR}--\ac{Amaldi} meeting) several satellite events were held. \acp{ECR} were invited to a Wikipedia Edit-a-thon, which provided training on editing Wikipedia and included collaborative work on updating pages relevant to the meeting.
-In the evening, a public lecture was delivered by Dr.\ Erin Macdonald, one of the Workshop panellists.
-Her talk, \emph{Spacetime in Star Trek}, combined reflections on her career with a discussion of how scientific concepts are represented in popular media.}
+The complete timetable is given in Table~\ref{tab:timetable}. \footnote{On Sunday 13 July (between the Workshop and the main meeting) there were several satellite events.
+Attendees were invited to a Wikipedia Edit-a-thon, which provided training on editing Wikipedia and included collaborative work updating pages relevant to the meeting.
+In the evening, Erin Macdonald (a Workshop panellist) delivered a public lecture, \emph{Spacetime in Star Trek}, combining reflections on her career with discussion of how scientific concepts are represented in popular media.}